YOGA TEACHER TRAININGS

 Transportation to and from Kalani Oceanside Retreat are not included in the cost for the Yoga Teacher Trainings and students attending shall make arrangements for their own transport.
 You can also contact Kalani directly to arrange transport.
 If you are arriving into Hilo Airport, Kalani is only a 45 minute drive.
-Kalani offers transportation (from Hilo only) for $65 one way or $45 per person if there is more than one traveler in your shuttle.
-Kalani tries to combine rides whenever possible.
+Kalani offers transportation (from Hilo only) for $75 one way.
 Contact Kalani directly, at least a day in advance if you would like them to schedule an airport pickup for you.
 The cancellation policy is 24 hours notice.
 You can reach Kalani at: 800-800-6886 in the USA & Canada, 808-965-7828 worldwide, and 808-965-0468 locally.

 There is also the Hele-On county bus that leaves from downtown Hilo.
 This is a slow, but inexpensive ($2.00 each way) option, that comes right to Kalani if you can coordinate your arrival schedule with the bus schedule.
 You will have to take a taxi from the airport to the bus stop (~$15).
 Please plan for enough time to retrieve your bags from baggage claim and to get a taxi outside and take the 10-15 minute taxi ride to the nearest bus stop (Prince Kuhio Plaza - Ohuohu Street).
 The bus will be like an airport shuttle vehicle and will have the word "Kalapana" highlighted above the windshield.
 The Hele-On Bus drops off at Kalani 3 times per day, Monday through Friday and 2 times per day on Saturday.
 Note that there is no bus on Sunday.
 Also, note that the Saturday schedule is different than the Monday through Friday schedule per the Hele-On website.
 You can check out the bus schedule here on the Hele-On Bus website and looking at the Pahoa/Pohoiki - Hilo Routes.
 When looking at the schedule, Kalani is located between Pohoiki and Sea View Estates.
 Please make sure to contact the bus company directly to see if there are any local holidays on your arrival day and/or if the bus schedule will be impacted for any other reason.